-Rustic hammered brass earrings with some nice fold formed texture.
-These earrings have some fire patina on them to provide more rustic appeal.
+These hammered brass earrings are hammered with fold formed textures and then patinated with fire for extra interest.
 They are handcrafted from pure brass sheet and coated with a high quality jewelry clear coat to preserve the coloring.
-Brass has a great, a bit golden color that goes with many skin tones and this shape works well with your anytime outfits.
 The size of these brass earrings is just in the middle, not too big not too small, easy to wear size.

 The brass rectangle shapes are 1 1/8″ x 1/2″.
 The earwires are handmade stainless steel (surgical grade).